Ivan-Krul/GraphEditor/README.md

 It's a program, which can do graphs.
 It's an editor, but not visualizer.
 It can manage any type of graph, but generally it can do undirected weighted graphs.
 For saving/loading your graphs you can use Python scripts to make the program more flexible.
-Also you can use CLI tools to make advanced interface for your programs
+Also you can use CLI tools to make advanced interface for your programs.
+It can also support aliases or functions, where you can speed up your progress.

 Help
 ===============
 ```
 Commands:
         newp - create a node
         newe - create an edge (from origin to...)
         seto - set origin node (to...)
         remp - remove a node and removing all references to the node (is...)
         reme - remove an edge between origin and a node (from origin to...)
+        remm - rename the current node
         list - listing all nodes and costs which are adjacent to the origin node
         dict - shows a dictionary of names and it's translation to their indexes
         save - saves graph in .grf using custom Python scripts
         load - loads graph from .grf using custom Python scripts
+        tmpo - saves as cache for performance
+        tmpi - loads cache from command 'tmpo' or from 'load' with debug flag
+        newf - creates a function was for argument list and saves in .func
+        lstf - list loadedd functions
+        call - call a function, which execute all from argument list
+        reff - refresh functions from .func
         clir - clears the screen
         rset - resets graph to empty graph
         exit - exit

 Also exists custom arguments:
         [--version | -v]  - get a version
         [-d]              - enter to debug mode (cache wouldn't be erased)
         [-h | --help]     - shows help for navigating the program
-    [--argument | -a] - enter to argument mode (you can write all commands in
-                  arguments separated by space (for names as indexes you have to
-                  type 'n' and space before actual name))
+        [--argument | -a] - enter to argument mode (you can write all commands in arguments separated by space (for names as indexes you have to type 'n' and space before actual name))

+In argument mode:
+        [-i] - alias to "load"
+        [-o] - alias to "save"
+        [-temp [i | o]] - alias to "tmpi" or "tmpo"
 ```

 Installing